bM7tcHF88GBxDni/kaboom-intro/README.md

 - Create levels (scenes) for your game

 ## Exploring the programming patterns and possibilities
-The demo games available in Kaboom Playground (https://kaboomjs.com/play?demo=rpg) are fantastic as case studies for the conventions and computational thinking patterns needed to develop games using Kaboom.
+The demo games available in Kaboom Playground (e.g. https://kaboomjs.com/play?demo=rpg) are fantastic as case studies for the conventions and computational thinking patterns needed to develop games using Kaboom.

-We highly recommend exploring these demo's and their code (they are very beginner friendly while being very capable).
-You can easily extend and build on top of the excellent foundations provided.
+We highly recommend exploring these demos and their code (they are very beginner friendly while being very capable).
+You can easily extend and build on top of the excellent foundations provided to create a fully fledged game in the Playground browser.

 ### More fundamentals to explore
 - Loops